 @ Details in note 17.5.42

-* Other Provisions includes provision made against other assets.
+* Other Provisions includes provision made against other assets

 FY2024

 During the year ended March 31, 2024, the Bank has transferred two stressed loans of gross value ' 6,903.20 million to ARCs.
-The net book value ('NBV') of these exposures in the Bank's books as on the date of assignment was ' 1,420.84 million and the final consideration received was ' 3,364.00 million under "100% upfront cash basis".
-The realized profit amounting ' 1,943.16 million due to cash recovery exceeding the net book value of stressed loans was credited to Profit and Loss Account during the year ended March 31, 2024.
+The net book value ('NBV') of these exposures in the Bank's books as on the date of assignment was ' 1,420.84 million and the final consideration received was ' 3,364.00 million under "100% upfront cash basis."
+The realised profit amounting ' 1,943.16 million due to cash recovery exceeding the net book value of stressed loans was credited to Profit and Loss Account during the year ended March 31, 2024.